MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-orderful-provider.md

 ## Prerequisites

-To set up the Orderful provider, you need to have an Orderful developer account.
-You can create an account on [Orderful sign-in page](https://ui.orderful.com).
+To set up the Orderful provider, you need an Orderful developer account.
+You can create an account on the [Orderful sign-in page](https://ui.orderful.com).

 ## Set up the provider